Fan-Karwanta/my_pokeDex/README.md

 You can use this to your portfolio.
 Just credit the real owner.
 Main Project Purpose is for fun and practice.

-You can access this by visiting my website:
+You can access this by visiting my website: In the projects section.

 My Portfolio Website : https://fankarwanta.com